 Toyota Prius Plug-In range, MPG, CO2 & charging

-While the Toyota Prius Plug-In's claimed economy of 235mpg should be taken with a pinch of salt, recharge religiously and close to 100mpg is easily possible, keeping running costs incredibly low.
+While the Toyota Prius Plug-In's claimed economy of 188-217mpg should be taken with a pinch of salt, if you recharge religiously, close to 100mpg is easily possible, keeping running costs incredibly low.

 Toyota Prius Plug-In range

-Of course, the official fuel-economy test result of 235mpg is incredibly impressive, but in reality it’ll be difficult to match these figures unless you spend 99% of your time driving around town and can recharge your car frequently.
+Of course, the official fuel-economy test result of 188-217mpg is incredibly impressive, but in reality it’ll be difficult to match that figure unless you spend 99% of your time driving around town and can recharge your car frequently.

-The Toyota has a built-in charging timer, too, so if you’re topping up at home overnight then you can set the system to draw its charge when you switch over to your lower cost off-peak electricity tariff.
+The Toyota has a built-in charging timer, too, so if you’re topping up at home overnight then you can set the system to draw its charge when your home switches over to a lower cost off-peak electricity tariff.

-There’s also a solar panel roof option you can add for £1,500, which uses photovoltaic cells mounted on the car’s roof to recoup some energy from the sun.
-It’s not much, but this energy can be diverted to power the climate control system and the infotainment, taking the load of the engine and/or battery to help improve economy further.
+There’s also a solar roof option for £1,500, which uses cells mounted on the car’s roof to draw energy from the sun.
+It’s not much, but this energy can be diverted to power the climate-control and infotainment, taking the load off the engine and/or battery to improve economy.